7 p.m. Feb. 20

 Demystifying Indian Dance: Choreographer Ranjana Warier will showcase traditional Indian dance through the stories of Western fairy tales, as a way to promote cross cultural understanding.

 “South Florida residents continue to surprise us with their ideas, challenge us with their art and ensure that this region is a vibrant place to live,” said Matt Haggman, Miami program director for Knight Foundation.
-“We’re excited to see what ideas the community comes up with in 2013.”Be sure to tell them Soul Of Miami sent you!
+“We’re excited to see what ideas the community comes up with in 2013.”If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.